 interned at the New Jersey State Board of Mediation.
 After working with community groups to make federal food programs more responsive to the needs of the clients, he attended Northeastern University Law School.
 Mr. Irvings created his own program in mediation and arbitration, and utilized the co-op quarters to work for a union firm, a management firm, and with Arbitrator William Fallon, who was then the president of the National Academy of Arbitrators.
 Mr. Irvings initiated his arbitration practice immediately upon graduating from law school, attaining panel membership with the American Arbitration Association and various state agencies.
 Concurrently, he worked as a program consultant and trainer with Community Dispute Services of the American Arbitration Association, helping to develop

 some of the pioneering alternative dispute resolution programs in courts, schools, and government agencies.
 Mr. Irvings also edited the Massachusetts Labor Relations Reporter for a number of years.

 In the ensuing years, Mr. Irvings has arbitrated thousands of labor cases, both as permanent arbitrator under collective bargaining agreements and on an ad hoc basis.
 He has decided disputes in virtually every organized industry throughout the United States.
 He is among a small number of arbitrators nationally who handle ERISA and Multi-Employer Pension Plan disputes.
-As ADR has grown in acceptance, half of Mr. Irvings's practice has been devoted to mediating and arbitrating statutory and contractual employment disputes, including a large number of wage and hour class actions.
+As ADR has grown in acceptance, the majority of Mr. Irvings's practice has been devoted to mediating and arbitrating statutory and contractual employment disputes, including a large number of wage and hour class actions.